blacknoir00/Weather_APP/README.md

 The server should start running
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-# Deploy the application to a cloud-based platform (Amazon Web Service).
+# Deployed the application to a cloud-based platform (Amazon Web Service).

 Create Elastic Beanstalk Environment